anki/cozmo-python-sdk/docs/source/adb.rst

 4. Run the installer to start the Android SDK Tools Setup Wizard.
 5. The Setup Wizard will direct you to install the Java Development Kit (JDK) if you do not have it installed.
 6. Complete installation of the Android SDK Tools.
 Take note of the directory it was installed to (e.g. *C:\Program Files (x86)\Android*).
-7. In the Android SDK Tools location, run the SDK Manager as Administrator.
+7. In the Android SDK Tools location, run the SDK Manager as Administrator by right-clicking and selecting *Run as administrator*.

   a.
 Deselect everything except for *Android SDK Platform - tools*.
+For a Nexus phone, you may also want to select Google USB Driver to download Google’s drivers.
   b.
 Click **Install** once finished.
-  c. adb should now be installed to *platform-tools*.
+  c. adb should now be installed in the *platform-tools* folder.

+8. Add adb to your PATH environment variable.

+  a.
+Right-click the Start menu and select *System*.
+  b.
+Select *Advanced System Settings -> Advanced -> Environment Variables*.
+  c.
+Under *User Variables*, select *PATH* and click **Edit**.
+  d.
+Under *Edit Environment Variables*, click **New** and add the path to the folder containing adb (e.g. *C:\Program Files (x86)\Android\android-sdk\platform-tools*).

-8. Continue to :ref:`final-install` below to complete installation.
+9. Continue to :ref:`final-install` below to complete installation.

 ------------------
 Linux Installation